Sweat Loaf aka Big Dogs Rock Climbing

 Drive 4.9 miles up the canyon to a pull out on the left.
 Most of the time you can wade the creek without much difficulty.
 Once on the other side just head for the big dome.

-Browse More Classics in Sweat Loaf aka Big Dogs
+Browse More Rock Climbing Classics in Sweat Loaf aka Big Dogs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sweat Loaf aka Big Dogs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sweat Loaf aka Big Dogs:

 Featured Route For Sweat Loaf aka Big Dogs